YuvalDahari/Alt-Max_EM_methods/README.md

 # EM Clustering Algorithm for Unsupervised Classification of Articles

-## General

-In this exercise, you will implement the EM clustering algorithm for unsupervised classification of articles into clusters.
-The task involves clustering articles based on their content (unigrams) while utilizing topic information only for evaluation purposes.
-Refer to the document "Underflow Scaling and Smoothing in EM" for detailed instructions.
+In this assignment, we applied the EM clustering algorithm to categorize a collection of articles into nine predefined topics.
+Here are the key findings and analyses from our implementation:

+## Threshold to Stop the EM Iterations

+We set the stopping criterion (`epsilon`) for the EM algorithm to 0.01.
+This means that if the change in likelihood between iterations falls below 0.01, we consider the algorithm to have converged and stop further iterations.

 ## Input